Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Abstract

 \section{Abstract}

 Code reasoning tasks are becoming prevalent in large language model (LLM) assessments.
-Existing benchmarks involve simple programs, failing to represent real-world complexities such as inter- or intra-procedural dependencies, core or third-party API calls, highly nested constructs, and non-primitive complex types.
+Yet, there is a dearth of studies on the impact of real-world complexities on code reasoning, e.g., inter- or intra-procedural dependencies, API calls, deeply nested constructs, and non-primitive complex types.
 Evaluating LLMs under such a simplistic setting poses a significant threat to assumptions about their generalizability in practice.
-To enable a more realistic evaluation of code reasoning, this paper proposes \name\footnote{\name stands for \underline{Re}alistic \underline{Re}soning}, a benchmark of \num{1101} reasoning problems, including $195$ drawn from mature real-world projects. \name leverages static and dynamic program analysis to automatically serialize/deserialize compound, complex, and custom types galore in real-world code, going far beyond only primitive types used in prior techniques.
-A key feature of \name is categorizing each reasoning problem as \emph{Easy} or \emph{Hard} via a principled majority-vote mechanism over \emph{nine} interpretable code complexity metrics, resulting in two well-separated and semantically meaningful problem difficulty categories, suitable for precise calibration of LLM reasoning ability.
+To enable a more realistic evaluation of code reasoning, we collect a dataset of \num{1200} reasoning problems, \name, from two sources: existing code reasoning benchmarks and popular GitHub Python repositories.
+Our pipeline leverages static and dynamic program analysis to automatically serialize/deserialize compound, complex, and custom types galore in real-world code, going far beyond only primitive types used in prior studies.
+A key feature of \name is categorizing each reasoning problem as \emph{Lower Complexity (LC)} or \emph{Higher Complexity (HC)} via a principled majority-vote mechanism over \emph{nine} diverse and interpretable code-complexity metrics, yielding two well-separated, semantically meaningful categories of problem difficulty suitable for precise calibration of LLM reasoning ability.
+This categorization shows that the problems used in existing code-reasoning evaluation mostly belong to the \emph{LC} category, failing to represent real-world complexity.

-A comprehensive evaluation of six general and reasoning LLMs on two widely-used code reasoning tasks---input and output prediction---using \name shows a significant performance drop from Easy to Hard problems ($51.50\%$ for input prediction and $42.15\%$ for output prediction), confirming inflated and unrealistic assumptions about the reasoning capabilities of LLMs. \name integrates static analysis algorithms and visualization tools to analyze the impact of various programming constructs, call chain length, prompting/training strategies, overall program complexity, and individual complexity metrics on the reasoning abilities of LLMs.
-We also follow a systematic, complexity-informed approach for reasoning failure analysis, categorizing them into $18$ groups.
-This categorization, along with case studies, can help the development of future LLMs for better code reasoning.
+A comprehensive evaluation of \emph{ten LLMs} (including reasoning and general LLMs) on four code reasoning tasks---input, output, loop, and branch prediction---using \name-lite ($500$ reasoning problems) shows a significant performance drop from \emph{LC} to \emph{HC} problems ($37.36\%$, $36.16\%$, $20.90\%$, and $48.60\%$ for input, output, loop, and branch prediction), confirming that conclusions drawn from prior studies using \emph{LC} problems are inflated or unrealistic concerning the reasoning capabilities of LLMs.
+Our pipeline integrates static analysis algorithms and visualization tools to assess the impact of various programming constructs, call chain length, prompting/training strategies, overall program complexity, and individual complexity metrics on LLMs' reasoning abilities.
+These insights, along with a systematic approach to reasoning failure analysis, result in a taxonomy of $18$ reasoning failure categories that can help develop future LLMs for better code reasoning.